-Cultural relativism might seem to work well in some cases, but when examining other cases of beliefs or practices accepted by the majority of a society, serious questions begin to emerge.
-Is whatever a large enough group of people believes or does always right?
+Cultural Relativism might seem that it works well in some cases, but when examining other cases of beliefs or practices accepted by the majority of a society, serious questions begin to emerge.
+Is whatever a large enough group of people believe or do always right?
 Should the majority always rule?
-And the majority of whom-how do you draw cultural boundaries in a world that is not neatly partitioned into homogenous groups of like-minded individuals?
+And the majority of whom-how do you draw cultural boundries in a world that is not neatly partitioned into homogenous groups of like-minded individuals?
 Consider the following objections: